shashwatah/jot/README.md

 ### `fd`

-This command will create a folder in current folder
+Use this command to create a folder in current folder

 <img alt="jt-fd" src="assets/gifs/jt-fd.gif">